rxweb/rxweb/docs/reactive-form-validators/validation-decorators/even.md

 author: rxcontributorone

 ---
 # When to use
-Let’s assume that you are creating a user form, which contains fields like Number, Type, EvenNumber and you want the user to enter only even numbers Here depending upon the requirement these scenarios may arise.
+Suppose you want to create a user form, which contains fields like Number, Type, EvenNumber and you want the user to enter only even numbers Here depending upon the requirement these scenarios may arise.
-1. Allow only evennumbers in EvenNumber .
+1. Allow only evennumbers in EvenNumber’s field .
 2. Apply Even validation based on matched condition in the form, like if the type  is ‘Even’ then the number value should be even number.
 3. Adding Custom Message on EvenNumber Field.
 4. Apply dynamic validation, If the validation will be changed based on some criteria in the application.